michael-jones253/AMQP-CPP-xcode-example/README.md

   <pre><code>export DYLD_LIBRARY_PATH=.
   ./Sender</code></pre>

 You should see 100 messages transmitted and received.
-To show what is offerred by a message broker, then try the following:
+To show some of the reliability features offered by a message broker try the following:

 1. Kill the Consumer.
 2. Run the Sender again.
+NB Consumer is not running.
 3. Start up the Consumer and note how it receives the messages buffered in the rabbitMQ broker.

-To Load test run the sender with a large message count:
+To Load test, run the sender with a large message count:
   <pre><code>./Sender --count 1000000</code></pre>